OmnimatteZero:

-Training-free Real-time Omnimatte with Pre-trained Video Diffusion Models
+Fast Training-free Omnimatte with Pre-trained Video Diffusion Models

 1OriginAI, 2The Hebrew University of Jerusalem, 3Bar Ilan University, 4NVIDIA Research